 Georgia’s children deserve access to high-quality, affordable child care, and families depend on this care so that they can participate in the workforce—but for too many Georgians, it’s out of reach.
 Our state’s families with young children need our help now.

 One way to help address the state’s child care challenges is through meaningfully funding Georgia’s Childcare and Parent Services (CAPS) Program, which provides scholarships that help some working families with low incomes afford child care.
 Currently, the program serves only an estimated 14% of income-eligible children due to limited funding.
 Click here for a one-pager to learn more about the need for additional state funding.
+Please join us in asking the Georgia General Assembly to include additional state funding for the CAPS Program in the FY2026 budget.

 Other Ways to Take Action: